 - 15 in social sciences (anthropology, economics, education, history, political science, psychology, sociology);

-- 6 in science/mathematics (biology, chemistry, computer science, engineering, mathematics, physical science); and
+- Six in science/mathematics (biology, chemistry, computer science, engineering, mathematics, physical science); and

 - 25 in electives.

-- Courses taken as part of the SMP program will be applied to the alternate route certificate, and thus, may not be counted towards the hours required for meeting the non-degree admission requirement.
+- Courses taken as part of the SMP program will be applied to the alternate route certificate, and thus, may not be counted toward the hours required for meeting the nondegree admission requirement.

-- Must have a cumulative grade point average of 2.5 or higher (on a 4.0 scale) for all courses taken, including any for which a grade lower than “C” was received.
+- Must have a cumulative GPA of 2.5 or higher (on a 4.0 scale) for all courses taken, including any for which a grade lower than “C” was received.

-Application forms are available from the Office of Admissions and Ministerial Recruitment or click here to download the application.
+Application forms are available from Ministerial Recruitment and Admissions or click here to download the application.
 An application is not complete until it includes all of the following:

 - Updated Protect My Ministry background check

-- Graduate Record Exam scores (may be on file from SMP admission process)
+- Graduate Record Exam (GRE) scores (may be on file from SMP admission process)

-- If actively serving a congregation or district, RSO, etc., then applicants must submit a Letter of Recommendation and Endorsement from congregational or organizational leaders indicating support for continued study.
+- If actively serving a congregation or district, Recognized Service Organization (RSO), etc., then applicants must submit a letter of recommendation and endorsement from congregational or organizational leaders indicating support for continued study.

-All admissions to the SMP to General Pastor Certification Track are offered subject to completion of pre-seminary competencies and to the completion of application requirements, e.g., official final transcripts from all post-secondary institutions previously attended.
+All admissions to the SMP to General Pastor Certification track are offered subject to completion of pre-seminary competencies and to the completion of application requirements, e.g., official final transcripts from all post-secondary institutions previously attended.
 A student who continues to have missing items may be prevented from registering for courses until all requirements are complete.
-The application deadline for 2014-2015 is March 31, 2014.

 Admissions Standards and Admissions Decision